 |Red Hat Enterprise Linux Server 6||Supported||Unsupported||Supported||Supported|

-- Server AlwaysOn for SQL Server and RAC configurations for Oracle not officially supported.
+* Server AlwaysOn for SQL Server and RAC configurations for Oracle aren't officially supported.

 Non-English operating systems and databases